British European Airways Flight 530: Flight

 The impact of the accident caused the engines to be knocked off and they slid 20 m past the airframe.
 Debris lay scattered in the area, with a propeller blade found 50 m away from the craft.
-Three of the crew members, the captain, first officer and radio operator, were killed in the collision.
+Three of the crew members, the captain, first officer and radio operator, were killed upon impact.

 Two of the passengers who were unhurt, one British and one Norwegian, walked from the wreck to the farm at Askheim, where they were able to notify about the accident by telephone.
 A crew of rescue workers were immediately dispatched from Gardermoen.
 They remained at the site for about four hours; the time was needed to get the steward free from the wreck.
 He and a passenger were severely injured and were freighted by car to Stensby Hospital.
 The rest of the passengers were able to walk by themselves and were treated for shock and cuts.

 Investigation and cause

 Norway's Ministry of Transport and Communications appointed an investigation commission on the day of the accident.
 It was led by Major Halle and otherwise consisted of Assistant Chief of Police Skalmerud, Engineer Truls Dahl, Pilot Odd Olsen, Captain Thorleif Eriksen and a representative for British aviation authorities.
 Their report was published in January 1947.
 They concluded with that the pilot was in full control of the aircraft and there were no faults with the aircraft, a controlled flight into terrain.
 The asserted the cause of the accident to improper airmanship, caused by insufficient training in radio range navigation combined with shortcomings in the equipment.

 At the time of the accident, there was a cloud cover of ten-tenths and a cloud base of 3000 m, giving a visibility of less than 15 km.
 The wind was recorded at 3 kn.
 The aircraft's turn, road of engines and impact was heard by a witness.
 The passengers reported that they did not notice anything unusual until they saw spruce trees rushing past the window.

 The radio range system had recently been calibrated twice and the commission found nothing wrong with the navigational aids.
 On the other hand, the aircraft's equipment had been turned to compass instead of antenna.
 This would have made the beam north of the cone of silence twenty degrees wide instead of four.
 Although not decisive, it was cited as giving the pilot a disadvantage in navigation.
 The aircraft's radio range equipment also lacked a marker beacon receiver, due to lack of sufficient parts.
 This forced the pilots to manually calculate the distance to the beacon.
 The crew carried out the procedural turn in the right area, but should, according to their route instruction book, have been at no lower an altitude than 1000 m, thus the aircraft was too low, caused by the let-down being started too early.